 Finding Spring Squid

-During the day, they typically gather near the bottom in water ranging from 15’ to 30′, often in depressions, along the edge of a shoal or drop-off, or over some kind of hard structure.
+During the day, they typically gather near the bottom in water ranging from 15 to 30 feet, often in depressions, along the edge of a shoal or drop-off, or over some kind of hard structure.
 In this situation, you can catch them from a boat by working a squid jig just above bottom.
 Birds (especially diving gannets) and other squid fishermen will often give away the presence of the schools.
 Once you find a concentration of squid (watch your depthsounder for haystack-like marks near the bottom), work the area by drifting along and vertical jigging with several squid jigs.
 When you hook a squid, mark the spot on your plotter so you can return to it.